Séamus Coughlan: Inter-county career

 Coughlan began his inter-county career as a dual player when he captained both the Cork minor hurling and football teams in 1971.
-After captaining both teams to their respective Munster Championship titles he was dropped from the starting fifteen for the 1971 All-Ireland minor hurling final against Kilkenny, a move which resulted in protests by the Nemo Rangers club.
+After captaining both teams to their respective Munster Championship titles he was dropped from the starting fifteen for the 1971 All-Ireland MHC final against Kilkenny, a move which resulted in protests by the Nemo Rangers club.
 Coughlan came on as a substitute for Jimmy Barry-Murphy to claim a winners' medal after the three-point victory.
-Coughlan retained the captaincy of the Cork minor football team that lost the 1971 All-Ireland minor football final to Mayo three weeks later.
+Coughlan retained the captaincy of the Cork minor football team that lost the 1971 All-Ireland MFC final to Mayo three weeks later.

 Coughlan subsequently progressed to under-21 level where he continued his dual player status for a period.
-He was a member of the extended panel of the Cork under-21 hurling team that beat Wexford in the 1973 All-Ireland under-21 final.
+He was a member of the extended panel of the Cork under-21 hurling team that beat Wexford in the 1973 All-Ireland U21HC final.
 Coughlan won a Munster U21FC title with the under-21 football team in 1974.

 By that stage Coughlan had joined the Cork senior football team.
-After coming on as a substitute for John Coleman and scoring 1-01 in the 1973 All-Ireland semi-final defeat of Tyrone, he later claimed an All-Ireland winners' medal as a substitute in the 1973 All-Ireland final defeat of Galway.
+After coming on as a substitute for John Coleman and scoring 1–1 in the 1973 All-Ireland SFC semi-final defeat of Tyrone, he later claimed an All-Ireland SFC winners' medal as a substitute in the 1973 All-Ireland SFC final defeat of Galway.
 Coughlan's army career resulted in him missing out on Cork's second successive Munster SFC title in 1974.
-He subsequently returned to the team and lined out when Cork suffered Munster final defeats by Kerry in 1975, 1976 and 1977.
-Coughlan's last game for Cork was as a substitute in the 1978 Munster final defeat.
+He subsequently returned to the team and lined out when Cork suffered Munster SFC final defeats by Kerry in 1975, 1976 and 1977.
+Coughlan's last game for Cork was as a substitute in the 1978 Munster SFC final defeat.